Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Description ==

 WooCommerce does not have the native ability to specify a price markup or markdown in an attribute term and apply that markup or markdown when setting the price of variations.
-Various plugins attempt to mitigate the problem by applying metadata to simple products, but that creates its own set of problems.
+Various plugins attempt to mitigate the problem by applying metadata to simple products, but that creates its own set of problems -- especially in regard to managing inventory.
 This plugin adds product variation price markup by attribute term to WooCommerce.

+  * Can create a fixed value markup (such as $5), or a percentage markup (such as 5%).
+  * The markup value can be positive yeilding an increase in price, or negative yeilding a decrease in price.
-* Uses WooCommerce bulk edit actions "Set regular price" and "Set sale price".
+  * Uses familiar WooCommerce bulk edit actions "Set regular price" and "Set sale price".
   * Writes a breakdown of the price modifications in the variation description so the itemization is visible to the customer.
   * Puts the price increase (or decrease) in the options drop-down box along side of the terms.

 == Installation ==